wp-plugins/ciusan-register-login/Readme.txt

 == Installation ==

-1. Upload `ciusan-register-login` folder to the `/wp-content/plugins/` directory.
+1. Upload 'ciusan-register-login' folder to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the `Plugins` menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to post or page, then insert shortcode.

 == Screenshots ==